ajalt/clikt/docs/pages/documenting.md

 ## Help Option Customization

 Clikt handles the help option is specially.
-It is added autmatically to every command.
+It is added automatically to every command.
 Any help option name that conflicts with another option is not used for the help option.
 If the help option has no unique names, it is not added.